Inedo/inedo-docs/ProGet/compliance/vulnerabilities.md

 ### Manual Vulnerability Source {#manual}

-A manual vulnerability source is used to add specific package versions (or [version ranges](#version-ranges)) to be blocked.
+A manual vulnerability source is used to add specific package versions (or [version ranges](#version-ranges)) or which container image layers to be blocked.
 Visit the `Administration > Components & Extensibility > Vulnerability Sources` page to create one.
-Once created, visit the `Compliance > Vulnerabilities` page and click `Add Vulnerability` to specify the package ID and version(s) and the details of the vulnerability.
+Once created, visit the `Compliance > Vulnerabilities` page and click `Add Vulnerability` to specify the package ID and version(s) or the container image layer digest and the details of the vulnerability.

 #### Blocking a Package Download

 Once a vulnerability is added,  it must be assessed.
-Selecting `Blocked` will prevent any packages within the version range to be downloaded.
+Selecting `Blocked` will prevent any packages within the version range or container images that include the vulnerable layer to be downloaded.
 From the `Compliance > Vulnerabilities` page, selecting the vulnerability, then `Assess`, and choose `Blocked`, optionally adding a comment.

 In order for this assessment to take effect, it must be associated with a feed.
 To accomplish this, on the `Manage Feed` page, select `add source` from the Vulnerability Sources panel and add the desired source to the feed.
-Browsing to a package version within the range specified in the blocked vulnerability will display `Blocked` where the download button would normally be, and the package will be not be downloadable from its associated feed API.
+Browsing to a package version within the range specified or a container image with an associated layer in the blocked vulnerability will display `Blocked` where the download button would normally be, and the package will be not be downloadable from its associated feed API.

 _Note: while the package version is blocked from download, it may still appear in search or list results._